KDE/digikam-doc/image_editor/decorate_tools.rst

     The digiKam Image Editor Texture Tool

-Two options give you control over the texture applying on image:
+Two options give you control over the texture applied to the image:

-    **Type**: this option specifies the decorative texture style to apply under the image.
+    **Type**: this option specifies the decorative texture style to apply to the image.

-    **Relief**: dragging this option to the right increases the appearance of depth or three-dimensionality of the texture on image.
+    **Relief**: dragging this option to the right increases the appearance of depth or three-dimensionality of the applied texture.

-Click on the **OK** button to apply the texture over the current image.
+Click on the **OK** button to apply the texture to the current image.

 .. _decorate_border:

 Add Border
 ----------

-The digiKam **Add Border** is a tool to frame an image with decorative borders.
+The digiKam **Add Border** tool frames an image with decorative borders.

 Keeping the viewer's interest within the confines of the edges of a photograph is not a simple task.
-One of the simplest ways to hold the attention on an image is to incorporate a decorative frame around an image.
+One of the simplest ways to hold the viewer's attention is to incorporate a decorative frame around an image.
 It acts as a kind of psychological barrier to the straying eye.
-The :menuselection:`Image --> Add Border` menu entry from Image Editor can be used for that.
+The tool is run by selecting the Image Editor menu item :menuselection:`Image --> Add Border`.

 .. figure:: images/editor_border.webp
     :alt: